RomayLala/alx-higher_level_programming/0x06-python-classes/README.md

 This is a class Square that defines a square by: (based on 2-square.py) -Private instance attribute: size
 -Instantiation with optional size: def __init__(self, size=0).
+This is a class Square that defines a square by: (based on 3-square.py) -Private instance attribute: size
+-Instantiation with optional size: def __init__(self, size=0).
+This is